Goldenium11/school-bookmarklets/README.md

 <b>Change Log (v1.2)

-  -Deleted all blooket cheats.
+  -Deleted all old blooket cheats.
 They are outdated and will get you banned or will make your page stop working.
 Replaced it with https://rogue.best and it's bookmarklets.

   -Added extension remover and adder.</b>